Wheeling Convention: Outcomes

 On June 13, Carlile introduced to the convention "A Declaration of the People of Virginia."
-The document declared that under the Virginia Declaration of Rights, any substantial change in the form of state government had to be approved by a referendum.
-Therefore, since the Secession Convention had not been convened by a referendum, all of its acts--including the Ordinance of Secession--were illegal and void.
-It also declared the existing government in Richmond void and called for the reorganization of the state government on the grounds that Virginia's secession had effectively vacated all state offices.
+The document declared that under the Virginia Declaration of Rights, any substantial change in the form of state government had to be approved by the people via a referendum.
+Therefore, the Secession Convention was illegal since it had been convened by the legislature, not a referendum, and all of its acts--including the Ordinance of Secession--were ipso facto void.
+It also called for a reorganization of the state government, on the grounds that all state officials who had supported the Ordinance of Secession had effectively vacated their offices.
 On June 19, delegates approved this plan unanimously.

-The next day, June 20, the convention selected new officers of the Virginia state government (usually called the Restored Government of Virginia to avoid confusion with the secessionist government).
+The next day, June 20, the convention selected new state officers for what came to be called the Restored Government of Virginia to avoid confusion with the pro-secessionist government.
 Francis Pierpont of Marion County was elected governor.
 On June 25, the convention adjourned until August 6.
+President Lincoln and Congress swiftly recognized the Restored Government as the legitimate government of the entire Commonwealth of Virginia.